 Creating the Floral Centerpieces

 I love arranging flowers but I do have to admit that I always like simple and inexpensive.
-Normally I just use grocery store flowers but I was able to get these gorgeous white hydrangeas from Dollar Hydrangea.
-All I did was order them online and they are shipped straight from the farm to your home.
+I found these hydrangeas at the grocery store and they look great!

 I didn’t have any greenery for the arrangements so I walked around our yard and cut whatever I thought would look good.